 The English-language Google+ community is here.
 Please join!
 If you want to talk about your game in progress, we ask that you limit yourself to a maximum of two posts to the community.
 Conversation can happen via comments in those posts, or you can add interested parties to a personal G+ circle and continue the conversation via personal posts.

-Games are due before midnight UTC-10 on June 21st.
-To submit, complete this submission form.
+Games are due before midnight UTC-10 on June 12th.
+To submit, complete the submission form provided by your language coordinator.
 Your game materials can be presented in any easily-accessed format, provided it’s contained within a single link (e.g., a Google Doc index, a zipped download folder, an online presentation, a website).

 In order to do this, you may need to upload your files somewhere (options include: Dropbox, a WordPress media library, or other solutions).
 Contact an organizer if you need help doing this.

 You may submit as part of a team.
 You may only submit one game total to one of the participant language competitions.

 Once games are submitted, each participant will be assigned 4 games to review.
 We will announce the deadline for you to pick one of the four to recommend for the next round.
 Your recommendation can be based on whatever criterion you determine to be most important.
 You may want to consider what each game accomplishes in terms of innovation, clarity, ingredient usage, and current playability.
 You don’t need to explain or defend your decision – just pick and recommend one of the four games.

 As part of reviewing each game, we ask that you write a short critique/appraisal and send it to the game’s author.
 As Game Chef is a short competition that will inevitably create half-finished products, you don’t need to focus on fine details of language.
 Instead, share what you liked, what you were confused about, any ideas that you have for improvement or development, and any decisions you hope the designer will rethink.
 You can either email the designer your feedback or post it to their design thread if they started somewhere you can see.
 Aim to be helpful and encouraging.